Updated September 14, 2023

 |About||Used for 2D & 3D both.
 It also includes exposure to industry-specific toolsets and improvised workflow and supports desktop, web, and mobile.||Creates 2D drawings with accuracy and in no time.
 It supports desktop, web, and mobile.|

 ||Used for 2D drafting, documentation, and drawings.

-AutoCAD LT can be called as a subpart of AutoCAD.
-It is a limited version of its parent, software.
-Though both AutoCAD vs AutoCAD are equally used.
-AutoCAD is more elaborated in its features and functions and many of them are not included in AutoCAD LT.
-What makes them different, is just that AutoCAD LT does not support 3D modeling and it doesn’t have a programming language of its own.
+AutoCAD LT can be called a subpart of AutoCAD.
+It is a limited version of its parent software.
+Though both AutoCAD vs AutoCAD is equally used.
+AutoCAD is more elaborated in its features and functions, many of which are not included in AutoCAD LT.
+What makes them different is that AutoCAD LT does not support 3D modeling and doesn’t have a programming language.
 Also, it has not been introduced with a network license.

 Nevertheless, the most important part of the equation is what the customers want.
 If the market insists on 3D design and drafting files, AutoCAD LT will not be enough.
-Likewise, developing a capability to use AutoCAD could open doors to new business opportunities.
-But if the target audience is a specialist in 2D then he can go for AutoCAD LT.
+Likewise, developing the capability to use AutoCAD could open doors to new business opportunities.
+But if the target audience is a specialist in 2D, he can go for AutoCAD LT.

-This has been a guide to the top difference between AutoCAD vs AutoCAD LT.
-Here we also discuss the AutoCAD vs AutoCAD LT key differences with infographics, and comparison table.
+This has guided the top difference between AutoCAD and AutoCAD LT.
+Here we also discuss the key differences between infographics and comparison tables.
 You may also have a look at the following articles to learn more –